Hiking the Matterhorn Glacier Trail

 Good to know

 Do you want to hike the Matterhorn Glacier Trial just like I did?
 Then it’s good to know that you should plan your hike between June and September.
 These are the safe months to go hiking, all other months, the trail might be covered in snow and ice.
 Make sure to wear sturdy hiking boots and hiking poles if you prefer.
-I didn’t use hiking poles on the trial but it for sure helps!
+I didn’t use hiking poles on the trial, but it definitely helps!